 Humans however, aren't typically wired to run toward danger.
 It's not normal to go on the search for suffering.
 Being comfortable is the status quo and our Modus Operandi is avoiding anything that causes pain.
 There are the exceptions though.

-Exercise is a form of modern day torture, but people still do it.
+Exercise is a form of modern day torture and people love it.

 I absolutely hate running.
 Not only is it boring and uninspiring, but damn, my knees just can't handle it.
 Even when I was in basic training and in the best shape of my life, I abhorred the days when we had to run.

 The same sentiment goes for stationery biking.
 Nothing sucks more than the feeling of a five inch seat up your ass.
-And when you’re older and possibly suffering from hemorrhoids, there’s no pleasure in riding a Peloton.
+And if you're older person suffering from hemorrhoids, there's no pleasure in riding a Peloton.

-It just doesn’t make any sense to torture ourselves this way.
-Yet millions of people invest thousands of hours or dollars to do exactly that!
+It doesn't make any sense to torture ourselves this way but millions of people do it.
+They will even pay for it.